Yes, 90%. The primary reason behind this is self-destruction rather than competition.

 Little-to-no visibility into employee business expenses

-To avoid making decisions based on assumptions, the company should look into the spending trends and patterns of employees.
-Having insights into employee spending habits can help the finance team allocate budgets accordingly.
+If you do not have visibility into what type of expenses your employees are making, fraud and potential risk can go undetected.
+Also, to avoid making decisions based on assumptions, the company should look into employees' spending trends and patterns.
+Having insights into employee spending habits can help the finance team to curb unnecessary spending and allocate budgets accordingly.

 Not maintaining detailed expense records